gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ### Risk Assessment

 - Contextual Risk Scoring
-    - CTI enriches vulnerability data by showing real-world exploitation and actor interest—helping prioritize patching and mitigation.
+    - CTI enriches vulnerability data by showing real-world exploitation and actor interest-helping prioritize patching and mitigation.
 Example: A CVE with a low CVSS score but being actively exploited by ransomware groups = high risk.
 - Attack Surface Intelligence
     - External reconnaissance (e.g., shadow IT, exposed services) is informed by threat actor behaviors and tactics.
 - Threat Modeling Support